What to expect during your stay

 Depending on your needs, nutritional consultation and counseling could be part of your treatment plan.
 Lunch is provided every day by our in-house chef.

 Peer activities and sessions focus on specific themes to develop and sharpen personal strengths and coping skills, including personality, emotion, relationship, thought, stress, substance, spirituality, physical, career and family.
 Group therapy allows you to interact with others who not only support you, but act as a sounding board.
 Regular meetings with others facing the same concerns can help you feel less alone, learn new coping strategies, and get new perspectives or feedback.

 Time is provided each day to complete written treatment assignments, collect your thoughts and reflect on your progress.

 Research connects a nutritious diet to a balanced mood and other wellness benefits.
 All dinners are crafted by a professional chef specifically for The Steward House patients.

 Your family and friends are a critical support system throughout your recovery journey.
 Check with your clinical team for updated visiting policies.

 Self-Help and Other Recovery Discussion Meeting

 A wide range of 12 step and other recovery support meetings (such as Refuge Recovery) are available on campus at the Martin Center or in different program houses on campus.
 Volunteer and alumni speakers who are executives and professionals in recovery lead discussion groups in-house.

 Close your day amongst your peers.
 Recap your progress towards your goals and discuss with peers.

-With appropriate signed releases of information, program leadership can speak with concerned family members, community providers, employers, and licensing/regulatory agencies on a weekly basis to provide progress updates and coordinate discharge planning and resumption of activities in the community.
+With appropriate signed releases of information, program treating clinicians can speak with concerned family members, community providers, employers, and licensing/regulatory agencies on a weekly basis to provide progress updates and coordinate discharge planning and resumption of activities in the community.